 |Cross-product events||A dedicated Events page in New Relic Alerts shows operational events across all New Relic products, including Browser, Infrastructure, and Mobile.|

-You can also view alert information directly from the selected entity (alert target) from its New Relic product, including:
+View alert information directly from the selected entity (alert target) from the associated New Relic product, including: